Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 Next up was Jodie Foster, who was there to present the Oscar® for cinematography.
 And the Oscar® goes to Andrew Lesnie for The Lord of the Rings: The Fellowship of the Ring.

 We were visited backstage by Woody Allen.
 He said that he wanted to do something for New York after 9/11 and came to LA because the Academy gave him the chance on a silver platter.
-He said he didn't write his comments down, but practised them in the shower.
+He said he didn’t write his comments down, but practiced them in the shower.
 He thought the Academy had made a nice gesture by honoring the plethora of films made in New York.

 Whoopi then introduced the clip for Gosford Park.